yigitgungor/GlowSense/README.md

 2. **Set up your hardware**:

   Raspberry Pi Zero W
-  RGB LED strip connected via GPIO
-  Ensure your Raspberry Pi has internet access and Wi-Fi setup for communication with the Commander 2 on a Tesla Model 3.
+  Adressable RGB LED strip connected via GPIO (Pin 18) Ensure your Raspberry Pi has internet access and Wi-Fi setup for communication with the Commander 2 on a Tesla Model 3.

 3. **Install dependencies**: